 One of the Big Three strength-training exercises (alongside the bench press and deadlift) for delivering benefits across multiple major muscle groups, the squat is the king of lower-body exercises.
-The dumbbell squat in particular offers several advantages over the barbell version, including greater safety, muscular balance, and convenience for those with limited access to equipment.
+The dumbbell squat in particular offers several advantages over the barbell version, including greater safety, muscular balance, and convenience for beginners or those with limited access to equipment.

 Dumbbell Squat: Step-by-Step Instructions